Salmonberries (film): Critical reception

-Janet Maslin, in her 1994 review of the film for The New York Times, called it a "halting, awkward effort" with "stilted direction" and "sharp camera angles, arty editing".
-It has "uneasy acting debut" by k.d lang, but Rosel Zech has a "warmth and naturalness".
+Janet Maslin, in her 1994 review of the film for The New York Times, called it a "halting, awkward effort" with "stilted direction" and "sharp camera angles, arty editing."
+It has an "uneasy acting debut" by k.d lang, but Rosel Zech has a "warmth and naturalness."

 Kevin Thomas of the L.A.
-Times in 1994, said the film was "endearing, remarkably assured and stunning-looking" and with "the utmost sensitivity, Adlon raises crucial questions of cultural and sexual identity".
+Times in 1994, said the film was "endearing, remarkably assured and stunning-looking," and with "the utmost sensitivity, Adlon raises crucial questions of cultural and sexual identity."

-It was reviewed by Timeout Magazine and NF stated that it was "slight, quirky but often moving film" and "real praise goes to the two stars for breathing so much human warmth into some chilly scenes of winter".
+It was reviewed by Timeout Magazine and NF stated that it was a "slight, quirky but often moving film," and "real praise goes to the two stars for breathing so much human warmth into some chilly scenes of winter."

-On Rotten Tomatoes, it has a score of 71% based on 7 reviews, with a weighted average of 6.21/10.
+On Rotten Tomatoes, it has a score of 67% based on 9 reviews.